Visualize, measure, and analyze transitions and states over time

 Input Signal Limitations

 Signals marked for logging for the Logic Analyzer must have fewer than 8000 samples per simulation step.

 The Logic Analyzer does not support frame-based processing.

-Constants marked for streaming are visualized as a straight line.
+Digital.
+Constants marked for logging are visualized as a continuous transition.

 |Mode||Supported||Notes and Limitations|